skfit-uni-luebeck/fhir-populator/README.md

 ## Installation

 As the package is available on the Python package index, you can install it quickly into a Virtual Environment.
-First, you may need to create a folder for FHIR populator and an Virtual Environment (all commands are for Unix-based OS and may need tweaking on Windows):
+First, you may need to create a folder for FHIR populator and a Virtual Environment (all commands are for Unix-based OS and may need tweaking on Windows):

 ```bash
 mkdir fhir-populator